Sunflower, Mirasol

 Family: Asteraceae

 Plant Description: Annual to 2 m or higher with ovate leaves 6-30 cm long.
 Plant covered with stiff hairs.
-Leaves opposite on the lower stems alternate on the upper ones.
-Heads 6-10 cm wide, solitary.
+Leaves opposite on the lower stems, alternate on the upper ones.
+Flower heads 6-10 cm wide, solitary.
 Disks purplish brown.
 Rays yellow.

 Field Identification:

-Occurrence: Common on clay or heavier sands in pastures, woods,wase places fields, and stream lowlands
+Occurrence: Common on clay or heavier sands in pastures, woods fields, stream lowlands, and waster areas.

-Plant Use: immature flower heads have been boiled and eaten, tasting a bit like artichoke of the same family.
-Sunflolwer seeds are a popular food for humans and for wildlife.
+Plant Use: Immature flower heads have been boiled and eaten, tasting a bit like artichokes which are in the same family.
+Sunflower seeds are a popular food for humans and for wildlife.

 Key to the species of Helianthus: